casares17/haufe-test/README.md

    `http://<minikube-ip>:<port>`.
 You can check that the application is running by accessing the `/actuator/health` endpoint.

+    Sometimes, when first starting the service, the url is not available.
+In that case, the service can be stopped and started again (step 5)

 ## Testing with Postman

 A sample Postman collection is provided in the project.
 It contains some requests to test the API endpoints.
 It could be extended and improved with more tests and scenarios.

+## Possible Improvements

+### Security

+- Implement JWT authentication for a more robust security implementation.
+The JWT token could allow an extra functionality where manufacturers could edit beer data that they own, but not the ones from other manufacturers.
+- Store credentials in a secure way, such as using environment variables or a secret management tool.

+### Performance
+- Implement a caching mechanism on certain endpoints to improve performance.
+- Use a more robust database solution, such as PostgreSQL.

+### Frontend
+- Add a frontend application to consume the API and display the data in a user-friendly way.